BrandyJSon/HTBWriteups/unix/gofer/writeup.md

 ## Executive Summary

 A malicous actor would be able to completely compromise GOFER.
 A large breach kills a start up, there aren't enough employees or customers to be able to survive after the reputation damage and legal fines.
 Specifically as a NYC based company there is an expectation of security by the state set by the SHIELD act and other similar laws.
+The fines that come from violations of these laws from a data breach could well exceed any emergency fund captial GOFER has in reserve being a company with only 4 employees.
+It is emperative that these security issues are resolved for the companies longevity and growth.